Gh61/lovelace-hue-like-light-card/README.md

 Automatically detected scenes can be ordered with `sceneOrder` option.
 Possible values are:
 - `default`
-  - order of areas depends on order of (first area) light entities.
+  - order of scenes depends on order of (first area) light entities.
   - scenes inside areas have default order from Home assistant (alphabetically by scene id).
 - `name-asc`
   - all scenes (across all areas) are ordered alphabetically by name **a -> z**